SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 ### C
 **Cash register**
-The register machine of receiving payments with SEQR and also the API within SEQR system.
+The register machine of receiving payments with SEQR, but normally referred to as "point of sale" (see POS).
+Also referring to the Cash Register Service API within the SEQR system.

 **Client**
-Includes the SEQR user using SEQR app, provisioners using ATMs and Internet banking as well as the merchant's cash registers.
+Includes the SEQR user using SEQR app, provisioners using ATMs and Internet banking as well as the merchant's points of sale.

 **Clearing**
 Is done in real time before the transaction is accepted.
 SEQR expects this money to be available at a holding account by the time of settlement.